awsdocs/amazon-cloudfront-developer-guide/doc_source/http-504-gateway-timeout.md

 1. Add additional resources, such as CPU or memory, if needed\.
 Take other steps to address issues, such as tuning database queries to accommodate high\-load scenarios\.

-1. If needed, adjust the timeout value for your CloudFront web distribution\.
+1. If needed, adjust the timeout value for your CloudFront distribution\.

 Following are details about each step\.